Feodor I of Russia: Foreign policy

 Unlike his father, Feodor had no enthusiasm for maintaining exclusive trading rights with the Kingdom of England.
 Feodor declared his kingdom open to all foreigners, and dismissed the English ambassador Sir Jerome Bowes, whose pomposity had been tolerated by Feodor's father.
 Elizabeth I sent a new ambassador, Giles Fletcher, the Elder, to demand of Boris Godunov that he convince the tsar to reconsider.
 The negotiations failed because Fletcher addressed Feodor with two of his titles omitted.
 Even after this setback, Elizabeth continued to address Feodor on that topic in half appealing, half reproachful letters.
 She proposed an alliance between Russia and England, something which she had refused to do when it had been sought by Feodor's father, but he turned her down.

+Some boyars may also have been interested in a Habsburg succession to the throne as early as 1584, which would have meant the election of one of the brothers of Rudolf II.
+As the Habsburg court was interested in preventing Polish expansion into Russia, discussions were held in Prague, and in 1589, a Habsburg envoy reported that Boris Godunov wanted Archduke Maximilian, who was a candidate for the Polish throne, to be Feodor's successor.
+Andrey Shchelkalov, the head of the Posolsky prikaz (ambassadorial office), made a secret proposal to the Habsburg envoy in 1593 to have Feodor's daughter Feodosiya married to one of the Habsburg princes; however, Feodosiya died and the proposal was no longer being considered.